-Mammillaria prolifera is a low-growing cactus forming a clump of dark green, globose, cylindrical or club-shaped stems.
-The individual stems are up to 3.6 inches (9 cm) tall and up to 2.8 inches (7 cm) in diameter.
-It has 25 to 40 radial spines and 5 to 12 central spines.
-The radial spines are hair-like, white to yellow to brown and up to 0.5 inch (1.3 cm) long.
-The central spines are white to yellow or reddish, with darker tips and 0.4 inch (0.9 cm) long.
-The flowers are yellowish-white, cream or pinkish yellow with brownish mid-rib and up to 0.8 inches (2 cm) in diameter.
+Mammillaria prolifera is a low-growing cactus that forms a clump of dark green, globose or cylindrical stems.
+The individual stems are up to 3.6 inches (9 cm) tall, up to 2.8 inches (7 cm) in diameter.
+The have conic to cylindrical tubercles with 25 to 40 radial spines and 5 to 12 central spines.
+The radial spines are hair-like, white or yellow, and up to 0.5 inches (1.3 cm) long, while the central spines are needle-like, white, yellow to reddish with darker tips and 0.4 inches (1 cm) long.
+Flowers appear in spring.
+They are yellowish-white, cream, or pinkish-yellow with brownish midrib, up to 0.8 inches (2 cm) in diameter.
+Fruits are scarlet, club-shaped to cylindrical, and up to 0.8 inches (2 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.